samtomcom/ffmpeg_wrapper/README.md

 optional arguments:
-  -h, --help            show this help message and exit -l, --list            Indicate the input is a list of files to process.
-  -e EXT, --extension EXT
+  -h, --help            show this help message and exit -e EXT, --extension EXT
                         Optionally change the file type(s).
+  -i IGN, --ignore IGN  Ignore the provided file types.
+Default
+                        txt,srt,idx,sub
+  -l, --list            Indicate the input is a list of files to process.
+  -q, --quiet           Hide the ffmpeg output.
   -t N, --threads N     Number of CPU threads to use.
 Default is 4.
-  -q, --quiet           Hide the ffmpeg output.
 ```

 Files can be given by absolute or relative paths.